 This medical device consists of different types.
 These are as follows:

 It is recommended for cystocele, rectocele, and uterine prolapse in individuals.
 This device is donut-shaped and can be made from soft and medical-grade silicone.
-When it becomes odorous or discolored, then a healthcare provider should replace the pessary after 12 months.
+When it becomes odorous or discolored, a healthcare provider are routinely replaces the pessary every 3–6 months during scheduled follow-up appointments.
+If the pessary becomes odorous or discolored before the next appointment, contact your gynecologist for earlier replacement.

 When a patient is suffering from advanced pelvic organ prolapse, then this option is best for him or her.
 This device is disk-shaped and it is also known as space-filling pessary.
 It fills the shape to provide support in the upper vagina as a ring pessary.